eclipse-ibeji/ibeji/README.md

 1. The best way to run the demo is by using three windows: one running the In-Vehicle Digital Twin, one running the Digital Twin Provider and one running the Digital Twin Consumer.
 Orientate the three windows so that they are lined up in a column.
 The top window can be used for the In-Vehicle Digital Twin.
-The middle window can be used for the Provider.
-The bottom window can be used for a Consumer.<br>
+The middle window can be used for the Digital Twin Provider.
+The bottom window can be used for the Digital Twin Consumer.<br>
 1. In each window, change directory to the directory containing the build artifacts.
 Make sure that you replace "{repo-root-dir}" with the repository root directory on the machine where you are running the demo.<br><br>
 `cd {repo-root-dir}/target/debug`<br>